-A1C calculation estimates the percentage of hemoglobin in the bloodstream bonded with glucose.
-This is an indicator for managing elevated blood glucose and where the a1c calculator comes into play.
+The A1C calculation estimates the percentage of hemoglobin in the bloodstream bonded with glucose.
+This is an indicator for average blood sugar levels for the prior 2 to 3 months, and this is where the A1C calculator #a1ccalculator comes into play.

 Historically, individuals with diabetes relied on frequent blood sampling through finger pricks to check their glucose levels.
 Although these readings are precise for immediate measurements, they offer a limited view of overall glucose management due to fluctuations caused by various factors such as time of day, physical activity, and hormonal shifts.